 Places of heritage significance to the nation are protected under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) which establishes the National and Commonwealth Heritage lists.
 The EPBC Act is administered by the Australian Government with advice from the Australian Heritage Council.

-The Historic Shipwrecks Act 1976 provides protection for all shipwrecks and associated artefacts more than 75 years old.
-The Department of Environment and Heritage Protection administers the Historic Shipwrecks Act on behalf of the Australian Government.
+The Underwater Cultural Heritage Act 2018 (UCH Act) provides protection for all ship and aircraft wrecks (and associated artefacts) that have been wrecked 75 years or more ago.
+The department administers certain provisions of the UCH Act on behalf of the Australian Government.

 Read more about Australian Government legislation.